Be able to sit or stand for extended periods of time.

-Attend a mandatory training class prior to each election.
+Attend a mandatory training class prior to the election.

-Be able to deal with the public in a courteous, patient and efficient manner.
+Serve the public in a courteous, patient, and efficient manner.

 Be nonpartisan on Election Day.